mikebocek/scientific-marginalia/content/vectors.rst

     (\widehat{i} \wedge 5\widehat{j})  - (3\widehat{i} \wedge 2\widehat{j}) = ((1 \cdot 5) - (3 \cdot 2))\widehat{i} \wedge \widehat{j}

-.. admonition:: Excercise
+.. admonition:: Exercise

     We can generalize this some (and you should try!)
 For two vectors :math:`\mathbf{u} = \begin{bmatrix}a\\b\end{bmatrix}` and :math:`\mathbf{v} = \begin{bmatrix}c\\d\end{bmatrix}`, can you work out what :math:`\mathbf{u} \wedge \mathbf{v}` is?

 The cross product
 -----------------

 This is (I think at least) a pretty beautiful way to think about multiplying vectors - it preserves a lot of our intuition about how lengths "should" combine to create areas and volumes, and seems to hint at a larger structure that might be interesting to explore.
-That structure is definitely interesting - mathemaiticans call it an *exterior algebra* on vectors.
+That structure is definitely interesting - mathematicians call it an *exterior algebra* on vectors.

 For better or for worse though, this is not how physicists like to think.
-Phyisicists aren't really interested in mathematical structures for the love of math - they want to use them to model real like situations, and are only too happy to take (reasonable) shortcuts if the more formal math is too irritating to deal with.
-As you might imagine, the idea of also now having to handle bivectors in calculations is enough to give a lot of phyicists nightmares.
+Physicists aren't really interested in mathematical structures for the love of math - they want to use them to model real like situations, and are only too happy to take (reasonable) shortcuts if the more formal math is too irritating to deal with.
+As you might imagine, the idea of also now having to handle bivectors in calculations is enough to give a lot of physicists nightmares.

 There's a lot of physical situations though that are well modeled by the wedge product.
 So what to do?
 Well, it turns out that there's a way that we can treat a bivector in 3 dimensions as though it were a vector after all.
 We can even go ahead and add/cancel negative and positive "areas" together just by adding these vectors.
 How does this work?

-Basically phyicists like to pretend like the "area" of the bivector is actually its own vector that points directly out from the surface.
+Basically physicists like to pretend like the "area" of the bivector is actually its own vector that points directly out from the surface.
 Here's a diagram that does a pretty good job visualizing what I mean:

 .. figure:: img/vectors/Cross_product_parallelogram.png
    :width: 200